Everything about Cross browser testing – what, why, how, who, when, and where.

 I bet this has happened to all of you, hasn’t it?

-That being the background story, I bet you all have figured out the topic for today’s discussion- Cross Browser Testing.
+That being the background story, I bet you all have figured out the topic of today’s discussion- Cross Browser Testing.

 As is a general practice at STH, we are going to focus on the basics.
 We believe that any concept will make a world of sense when we ask the basic question words around like- “What, why, how, who, when, where”.